UK Government Loans

 UK Master’s Loans

-A new £10,000 government loans scheme for full-time and part-time master’s courses was announced in late 2015 for applicants starting a course in 2016-17.
-Applications will open via the Student Loans Company website in summer 2016.
+A new £10,000 government loans scheme for full-time and part-time master’s courses will come into effect for applicants starting a course in 2016-17.
+Applications are now open and should be made via the Student Loans Company website.

-The university’s UK Master’s Loans page offers further application and eligibility details, as well as a full list of eligible courses.
+The university’s UK Master’s Loans page offers further details, as well as a full list of eligible courses.

 Professional and Career Development Loans

-If you are taking a postgraduate course in order to develop your career, it may be worth considering a Professional and Career Development Loan.
+If you are taking a course in order to develop your career, it may be worth considering a Professional and Career Development Loan.
 For details please visit the PCDL website.
 To make an application you will need our department’s provider number, which is 6434.
+Not all courses are eligible, and the course you wish to apply for may need to be registered.
+Please contact the Widening Access Assistant as soon as possible so that we can check eligibility and register the course for you if necessary.

 Please note the correct name and address for the Department when completing the student loan application form: Oxford University Department for Continuing Education, Rewley House, 1 Wellington Square, Oxford, OX1 2JA.